 Walton’s dissertation topic was Cyberunionism, from the perspective of union renewal: to what extent can new technologies renew and revitalise unions, by reaching out to new groups of workers, challenging hierarchies and s particularly interested in the experience of grassroots activists experimenting widely, rather than slick and expensive campaigns designed by experts.

-Stephen (aka marxistvegan or mv for xmpp) is a Labor Activist.
+Stephen (aka marxistvegan or mv for xmpp) is a labor and social movement organizer.
 Stephen holds a Masters of Science degree in Labor Studies from the University of Massachusetts – Amherst Labor Center where he wrote his Thesis on capitalism’s influence of Higher Education from a critical labor union perspective.
 Other areas of focus and research extend to Comparative Socialism and International Labor movements, Critical Economics from a Marxist perspective and Critical Communications.
 He advocates for member driven labor unions and acts against top down union organizational structures.
-He is an active member of May First People Link (MFPL) and on their support-team.
-In that past year he participated in building MFPL social network, Instant messaging service and a WebRTC Instance
+He was an active member of May First People Link (MFPL) and on their support-team.
+He formerly worked first as a junior system administrator and then later outreach and communication coordinator for the Free Software Foundation (fsf.org).

 Generally, we feel unions fail quite spectacularly at exploiting the opportunities offered by technology, due to organisational culture and bias rather than technological incompetence.
 We hope to test tools curate a discussion that is useful to trade union activists.